hpcugent/vsc_user_docs/mkdocs/docs/HPC/MATLAB.md

 <pre><code>$ <b>export _JAVA_OPTIONS="-Xmx64M"</b>
 </code></pre>

-The MATLAB compiler spawns multiple Java processes, and because of the default memory limits that are in effect on the login nodes, this might lead to a crash of the compiler if it's trying to create to many Java processes.
+The MATLAB compiler spawns multiple Java processes.
+Because of the default memory limits that are in effect on the login nodes, this might lead to a crash of the compiler if it's trying to create to many Java processes.
 If we lower the heap size, more Java processes will be able